 But I was glad we didn’t make it.

 We missed making it to state by one band.
 One band!
 You could say we almost made it to state.
-With being that close, the students are determined to work harder, smarter and achieve more next season.
+With being that close, the students were determined to work harder, smarter and achieve more next season.
 Their talk afterwards included “if we had done this a little better”, and “if we had been a little more focused at rehearsal we might have made it.”
 Their ideas for how to make the band better started to pour forth.

 If we had made state…and if it had been barely, by only one band…you could have said we almost didn’t make state.
 The students may have gotten cocky,